codersachin26/HelloWorld/README.md

 * $ pip install -r requirements.txt

 ### make migrations
-You can run the application from the command line with manage.py.
-Go to the root folder of the application.
+* You can run the application from the command line using manage.py file Go to the root folder of the application and Run makemigrations commmand
-Run makemigrations:
 * $ python manage.py makemigrations

 ### Run migrations: